Regge gravity from spinfoams: Lorentzian signature

-Let us explain the previous formulas.
-As in the Euclidean theory, we have the same $SU(2)$ spins $j_f$ and Bloch $SU(2)$ coherent states labeled by $n_{ef}$.
-The gauge group variables $g_{ev}$ are elements in $SL(2,\mbb C)$, integrated with the Haar measure, and the redundant integrations (infinite volumes of $SL(2,\mbb C)$) have to be dropped in order to make the amplitude potentially finite \cite{Engle:2008ev}.
-The map $Y$ is constructed through the principal series of unitary representations $\mathcal H^{(k,\rho)}$ of $SL(2,\mbb C)$, which are infinite dimensional and labeled by an integer $k$ and a positive real number $\rho$.
-We have the useful orthogonal decomposition
+The group integrals are performed with the Haar measure of $SL(2,\mbb C)$ but the redundant integrations (infinite volumes of $SL(2,\mbb C)$) have to be dropped in order to make the amplitude potentially finite \cite{Engle:2008ev}.
+This amounts to dropping one $SL(2,\mbb C)$ integral per each vertex.

+The map $Y$ is constructed using the principal series of unitary representations $\mathcal H^{(j,\rho)}$ of $SL(2,\mbb C)$, which are infinite dimensional and labeled by a half-integer $j$ and a positive real number $\rho$.
+The spinfoam model imposes the constraint

+on the label $\rho$.
+This is the analogue of \eqref{ratio}.
+Notice that the constraint \eqref{rhoeqgammak} does not imply a quantization of the Barbero-Immirzi parameter as in the Euclidean case.
+This time it can be any nonzero real number; this is a comforting feature also from the Hamiltonian loop quantum gravity standpoint, since in the canonical theory $\gamma$ is not quantized.
+Moreover, we have the useful orthogonal decomposition

-where the subspace $\mathcal H^{(k,\rho)}_j$ carries a representation of spin $j$ of the $SU(2)$ subgroup of $SL(2,\mbb C)$ rotations that leave a fixed timelike 4-vector invariant.
-The map $Y$ in \eqref{PefLOR} is defined in terms of this decomposition as the isometric embedding of $SU(2)$ irreducible representations $j$ in the lowest weight term in \eqref{decompo}, namely $k=j$.
-Moreover, the Lorentzian model imposes the following constraint on the labels $k$ and $\rho$:
+where the subspace $\mathcal H^{(j,\rho)}_k$ carries an irreducible representation of spin $k$ of the $SU(2)$ subgroup of $SL(2,\mbb C)$ that leaves a reference timelike 4-vector invariant.
+Thus, similarly to the Euclidean signature, we need a fiducial basis in order to define concretely the $SU(2)$ sub-representations.
+In particular we need a time direction in $\mbb R^{1,3}$.
+The map $Y$ in \eqref{PefLOR} is then defined in terms of the decomposition \eqref{decompo} as the isometric embedding of the $SU(2)$ irreducible representation $j$ into the lowest weight subspace of the $SL(2,\mbb C)$ irreducible representation $\mathcal H^{(j,\gamma j)}$, namely the $SU(2)$-irreducible subspace with $k=j$.

-which is the analogous of \eqref{ratio}.
-Notice that the previous equation does not impose a quantization of the Immirzi parameter, that can be any positive number, a comforting feature from the perspective of the contact with Hamiltonian loop quantum gravity, where $\gamma$ is not quantized as well.
-Hence the map $Y$ is the embedding of the $SU(2)$ representations $j$ into the $SL(2,\mbb C)$ representations $(j,\gamma j)$.
 This completes the definition of the Lorentzian model.